scranton/scranton.github.io/_posts/2019-02-19-function-routing-with-gloo.md

             namespace: gloo-system
       routePlugins:
         prefixRewrite:
-          prefixRewrite: /api/pets/
+          prefixRewrite: /api/pets
 ```

-### Function Routing
+## Function Routing

-Wouldn't it be better if we could just route to the named REST function versus having to know the specifics of the query
+Would it be better if we could just route to the named REST function versus having to know the specifics of the query
 path (i.e. `/api/pets`) the service is expecting?
 Gloo can help us with that.
 Let's setup a route to `findPets` REST
 function.